imyelo/argon2-wasm-esm/README.md

 # argon2-wasm

-https://github.com/P-H-C/phc-winner-argon2 compiled to WebAssembly using Emscripten and optimized for small size
+https://github.com/P-H-C/phc-winner-argon2 compiled to base64,It works in both the NodeJS environment and the browser environment.

-argon2 run as WebAssembly.
+This project does not need to reference annoying ".wasm" files when used under the browser.

 ## usage